hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/interface/README.md

 ## Project Structure

-The default template is a monorepo created with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+The default template is a monorepo created with NPM Workspaces.

-Workspaces makes it possible to setup multiple packages in such a way that we only need to run `yarn install` once to install all of them in a single pass.
+Workspaces makes it possible to setup multiple packages in such a way that we only need to run `npm install` once to install all of them in a single pass.
 Dependencies are hoisted at the root.

 ```